-All franchises are tested for impairment annually or more frequently as warranted by events or changes in circumstances.
+All franchises are tested for impairment annually or more frequently as waranted by events or changes in circumstances.
 Franchise assets are aggregated into essentially inseparable units of accounting to conduct valuations.
 The units of accounting generally represent geographical clustering of the Company's cable systems into groups.
 The Company assesses qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that an indefinite lived intangible asset has been impaired.
 If, after this optional qualitative assessment, the Company determines that it is not more likely than not that an indefinite lived intangible asset has been impaired, then no further quantitative testing is necessary.
 In completing the qualitative impairment testing, the Company evaluates a multitude of factors that affect the fair value of our franchise assets.
 Examples of such factors include environmental and competitive changes within our operating footprint, actual and projected operating performance, the consistency of our operating margins, equity and debt market trends, including changes in our market capitalization, and changes in our regulatory and political landscape, among other factors.
-The Company performed a qualitative assessment in 2017, which also included consideration of a fair value appraisal performed for tax purposes in the beginning of 2017 as of a December 31, 2016 valuation date (the "Appraisal").
-After consideration of the qualitative factors in 2017, including the results of the Appraisal, the Company concluded that it is more likely than not that the fair value of the franchise assets in each unit of accounting exceeds the carrying value of such assets and therefore did not perform a quantitative analysis at the assessment date.
-Periodically, the Company will elect to perform a quantitative analysis for impairment testing.
-If the Company elects or is required to perform a quantitative analysis to test its franchise assets for impairment, the methodology described below is utilized.
+The Company performed a qualitative assessment in 2017, which also included consideration of a fair value appraisal performed for tax, purposes in the beginning of 2017 as of a December 31, 2016 valuation date (the "Appraisal").
+After consideration of the qualitative factors in 2017, including the results of the Appraisal, the Company concluded that it is more likely than not that the fair value of the franchise assets in each unit of accounting exceeds the carrying value of such assets and therefore did not perform a quantitative analysis to test its franchise assets in each unit of a sest of a December 31.
+2016 waluation date (the "Appraisal").
+After consideration of the qualitative factors in 2017, including the results of the Appraisal, the Company concluded that i